-- A. The class will meet on Tuesdays from 8:20 to 9:45 p.m. and on Thursdays from 6:30 to 7:55 p.m. in Room L-126 (in Delaware) and A-178 (in Harrisburg). - B. The class will meet 26 times.
-But the class not meet on the following three dates: (i) Tuesday, October 11th due to In-Service; (ii) Thursday, November 17th due to a conference conflict, and (iii) Thursday, November 24th due to Thanksgiving.
-The last class meets on Thursday, December 1st.

-- C. One or more class sessions may be offered in an online format.
-This means that you will be able to "attend" these sessions from wherever you have Internet access. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
+- A. The class will meet on Mondays, Wednesdays, and Fridays from 1:50 to 2:50 p.m. in Law 103. - B. The class will meet 35 times.
+But the class not meet on the following dates: (i) Monday, September 3rd due to Labor Day; (ii) Friday, October 12th due to a conference conflict; (iii) Friday, October 19th due to Midterm Break; (iv) Friday, November 2nd due to Health Law Moot Court; (v) Friday, November 9th due to the Hamline Law Review Symposium (which you should attend); and (vi) Friday, November 16th due to a conference conflict.
+The last class meets on Monday, November 19th. - C. On Wednesday, October 24, guest attorneys will discuss real-world applications for the issues you have been learning about. - D. Several class sessions (probably some Friday sessions) will be offered in an asynchronous online format.
+This means that you will be able to "attend" these sessions from wherever you have Internet access. - E. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them.
-I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups in the 3rd Floor Faculty Conference Room.
-For example, last year, several students found it useful to review their essays on extra practice problems. - E. Several students from Widener's Harrisburg campus are taking this course through a video link to Wilmington.
-They are expected, and should be able, to participate in all aspects of the course as fully as Delaware students.
-I will also make several trips to the Harrisburg campus to meet with these students.
+I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
+For example, last year, several students found it useful to review essays that they wrote on extra practice problems.